 Before I switch my design to a Virtual Antenna™ solution I want to make sure how to compare a Virtual Antenna™ chip with a competing product.
 How can I do that?

 Different antenna parts should be always compared on the same ground plane basis, as all unbalanced chip, custom and generally SMT antennas change performance with ground plane.
 Results on different ground plane sizes do not provide a good reference for comparison.
-You can get a fast assessment on the performance of a Virtual Antenna™ product on your device by using our online service Fast Track.
+You can get a fast assessment on the performance of a Virtual Antenna™ product on your device by using our online service Antenna Intelligence Cloud.
 You will get an estimation of the chip antenna performance in your device in 24h (subject to Terms & Conditions).